 USC Rossier Teacher Preparation Residency

 The USC Rossier Teacher Preparation Residency program is designed to recruit and support talented educators who reflect the diversity of Los Angeles.
 USC Rossier has partnered with the Los Angeles Unified School District (LAUSD) and the Ednovate school network to offer future teachers multiple pathways into the profession.
 Residents will have the opportunity to gain experience in diverse educational institutions and become mentors to aspiring youth, all while being supported and funded.
-The residency provides a 100% tuition scholarship and a $20,000 living stipend.* The first step is to apply to the Master of Arts in Teaching (MAT) on-campus program.
-Admitted students will have the option to apply to the residency program.
+The residency provides a 100% tuition scholarship and a $20,000 - $35,000 living stipend.* The first step is to apply to the Master of Arts in Teaching (MAT) on-campus program.

 Residency Commitment